 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Exchange Act Rule 13a-15(f).
-Management, including our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework set forth in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As a result of the acquisition of LMS ("Acquired Business"), we have begun to integrate certain business processes and systems of the Acquired Business.
+Management, including our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework set forth in Internal Control-Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As a result of the acquisitions of MobileNet, GlobalTrak, and SENS ("Acquired Businesses"), we have begun to integrate certain business processes and systems of the Acquired Businesses.
 Accordingly, certain changes have been made and will continue to be made to our internal control over financial reporting until such time as this integration is complete.
-In reliance on interpretive guidance issued by the SEC staff management has chosen to exclude from its assessment of the effectiveness of our internal control over financial reporting associated with assets of \$2.3 million representing 1.1% of consolidated assets, and revenue of \$5.5 million, representing 8.6% of consolidated revenues, included in our consolidated financial statements as of and for the year ended December 31, 2012, and will include its assessment of internal control over financial reporting for the Acquired Business in our Annual Report on Form 10-K for our fiscal year ending December 31, 2013.
-Based on this evaluation, management concluded that our internal control over financial reporting as of December 31, 2012 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in its attestation report which is included below.
+In reliance on interpretive guidance issued by the SEC staff management has chosen to exclude from its assessment of the effectiveness of our internal control over financial reporting as of December 31, 2013, the

+Acquired Businesses internal control over financial reporting associated with assets of \$16.1 million representing 6.2% of consolidated assets, and revenue of \$7.1 million, representing 9.6% of consolidated revenues, included in our consolidated financial statements as of and for the year ended December 31, 2013, and will include its assessment of internal control over financial reporting for the Acquired Businesses in our Annual Report on Form 10-K for our fiscal year ending December 31, 2014.
+Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2013.
+The effectiveness of our internal control over financial reporting as of December 31, 2013 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in its attestation report which is included below.